By the end of the year:

 Health Education

+Students identify factors that strengthen identities and describe changes as they grow older.
+They describe protective behaviours and skills to respond to unsafe situations and identify appropriate actions and behaviours, including those used in daily routines that promote health, safety and wellbeing.
 Students describe how emotional responses vary in different situations, and behaviours that support positive relationships, such as the ability to show empathy and respect for others.

 Physical Education

-Students describe the benefits of regular physical activity and fitness to health and wellbeing, including maintenance of a healthy weight and prevention of some diseases.
-In physical activities and minor games, they apply strategies for working cooperatively, and follow basic rules to ensure activities are safe and fair.
+Students perform a variety of fundamental movement skills, and combine these with simple tactics when participating in physical activities and minor games to achieve an intended outcome.
+They describe the benefits of regular physical activity and fitness to health and wellbeing.
+In physical activities and minor games, students apply strategies for working cooperatively and follow basic rules to ensure activities are safe and fair.

 At standard, students interact in Chinese with their teacher and each other through class experiences, activities and everyday transactions to exchange information about themselves, their family, interests and leisure activities.
 They use modelled language to exchange some information, such as 他有两只兔子, and write simple correspondence by adapting teacher-modelled language, with guidance.
 They identify some specific points of information and some textual features in familiar texts and convey, with guidance, some information using learnt words, phrases and characters related to their personal worlds.
 Students respond to and create simple, imaginative texts using familiar expressions, modelled language and non-verbal forms of expression.
 They create short written imaginative texts using familiar characters and modelled short sentences, with guidance.
 They provide the meanings of some of high-frequency words and phrases, using gestures, actions and facial expressions.
 Students talk about their Chinese language learning experience, and explore ways of using language with different people.